Find Your Tickets

 Music isn’t the only thing offered at Coachella.
 The festival is deeply committed to bettering the area so recycling in the form of art is encouraged.
 There is also an energy playground located near the campgrounds where seesaws create energy to charge cell phones and other electronics.

 Concert attendees can either book a camping pass and stay on-site or select a package offered from an off-site hotel.
+Whatever you’re after, you’d better get your Coachella tickets sooner rather than later or you might miss out completely!

 What Should I Plan to do at Coachella?